padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/ocp/README-Minishift.md

 cd_app perf_test
 ```

 To connect to the Hazelcast cluster from an external client, you must disable SmartRouting and directly connect to a single member.
 This is not ideal as it puts all of the client load on the connected member.
-Minishift does not support external IPs which are required in order to enable SmartRouting.
+Minishift does not support external IPs which are required in order to enable
+Routing.

 Edit the `hazelcast-client.xml` configuration file.